Brian-Pho/Textbook-Notes/_posts/books/2019-02-01-57-ways-to-screw-up-grad-school.md

 - Backup your data and work to prevent data loss
 - Conferences help provide motivation to write
 - Committing to a conference paper on a specific date is a time-honored way of bringing closure to a specific piece of writing
-- You go to conferences to learn about the cutting edge developments
+- Go to conferences to learn about the cutting edge developments made by others

 ## Your Work and Social Life

 - Don't neglect the non-academic things in life like hobbies and exercise
 - Don't expect family and friends to understand or appreciate the graduate school lifestyle
-- Don't socialize with only one group
+- Don't socialize with only one group of people
 - Get out of your comfort zone
 - Don't take a full time job while doing your degree